GovoniG/Autonomous-octocopter-attitude-system_-MannaDrone_Pymavlink-/README.md

 This repository provides the project done during the curricular internship at Manna Drone Delivery ['https://www.manna.aero/'].

 ## 1] Pymavlink
-Testing of all instructions executed via the pymavlink protocol [https://mavlink.io/en/] and later used in the final State Machine.
+Testing of all instructions executed via the pymavlink protocol [https://mavlink.io/en/] and subsequently used in the final State Machine.

 ## 2] InitialStateMachine